 This is not to say that we don’t worry about the technique or performance of an exercise at all.
 There are times when some advice and coaching to do an exercise more efficiently, comfortably or even just better looking can be helpful.
 But when this coaching and advice becomes too prescriptive, too constraining, too limiting for patients it can be more harmful than just letting them do it unsupervised.

-So there you go these are my six rehab ‘rules’ that I think will make physio rehab more enjoyable and more effective.
+So there you go those are my rehab ‘rules’ that I think will make physio rehab more effective, and more enjoyable for you and your patients.
 Let me know what you think.

 As always thanks for reading